-You can be reassured that we have created an environment which is as clinically safe as possible and we endeavour to make everyone feel confident about coming into our hospital.
-We will be screening everyone, including our staff, before they come into our hospital for symptoms of COVID-19 including temperature checking, issuing fluid-resistent clinical grade masks on arrival and answering some basic health-related questions.
+You can rest assured we have created an environment which is as clinically safe as possible and we endeavour to make everyone feel confident about coming into our hospital.
+We continue to screen everyone, including staff, for symptoms of COVID-19 including temperature checking, issuing fluid-resistent clinical grade masks on arrival and answering some basic health-related questions.

-We are asking everyone who attends our site to follow and respect our policy on social distancing and wash hands/use hand sanitiser as often as possible.
+We are also asking everyone who attends to follow our policy on social distancing and wash hands/use hand sanitiser as often as possible.

 We appreciate this is a worrying time but we're here to safely get you the treatment you need and back on the road to recovery as soon as possible.
-If you have any special needs or would like to discuss your treatment further please do not hesitate to call us on +44 20 3929 0809, or speak directly to your consultant’s medical secretary.
+If you have any special needs or would like to discuss your treatment further, please do not hesitate to call us on +44 20 3929 0809, or speak directly to your Consultant’s medical secretary.

 Alternatively, you can contact us using our online form.